paulbellamy/ratecounter/README.md

 import "github.com/paulbellamy/ratecounter"
 ```

-Package ratecounter provides a concurrent rate-counter, for tracking
+Package ratecounter provides a thread-safe rate-counter, for tracking
 counts in an interval

 Useful for implementing counters and stats of 'requests-per-second' (for